Open WebUI Setup: ChatGPT Alternative with Docker & Ollama

 nano compose.yaml

 Paste the following content.
-This configuration starts both the user interface (open-webui
+This configuration starts both the user interface (open-webui) and the backend service for the models (ollama).

 services: